Do employees have the right to a lunch break? | Moorepay

 Exceptions to the rules

-The entitlement to breaks as outlined above by enlarge do not apply to certain categories of employees; such as emergency services/police, armed forces particularly when dealing with situations where breaks would not be feasible or practical.
+The entitlement to breaks as outlined above by enlarge do not apply to certain categories of employees; such as emergency services/police and armed forces, particularly when dealing with situations where breaks would not be feasible or practical.
 Other categories of employees where the rule does not apply as strictly is where the person is the Managing Director or the work is not measured.
 They also include Sea, Air, Road Transport employees.
 Their breaks and rest periods are usually negotiated differently.

 Can an employee tell the employer when they want to have their lunch breaks?